 With or without the handset lifted, dial 3 2 8 and enter your Agent ID, if necessary.
-The display shows AGENT LOGGED IN TO ALL ACDS, and you hear a confirmation tone.
+You will hear a login confirmation tone.

 NOTE: This feature code acts as a toggle.
-If you were already logged in, the display shows AGENT LOGGED OUT OF ALL ACDS, and you hear a confirmation tone.
+If you are already logged in, you hear a confirmation tone and you are logged out.